 - The Chikou Span is the lagging line.
 If the Chikou line crosses the price in the bottom-up direction, that’s a buy signal.
 If the green line crosses the price from the top-down, that’s a sell signal.

-Each indicator has its imperfections.
-This is why traders combine many different indicators to “screen” each other.
-As you progress through your trading career, you will learn which indicators you like the best and can combine them in a way that fits your trading style.
+Each chart indicator has its imperfections.
+This is why forex traders combine many different indicators to “screen” each other.
+As you progress through your trading career, you will learn which indicators you like the best and can combine them in a way that fits your forex trading style.